Skip to content

 Tool execution

-Or denied
+Or blocked

-Contracts are evaluated deterministically.
+Rules are evaluated deterministically.
 They cannot be overridden by prompt injection, jailbreaks, or model confusion.

 The model never sees the enforcement layer.
 It can't negotiate, argue, or bypass.